 - Pad Thai at Bangkok Taste Cuisine

-- “The Queso Jalepeno”(Hot stuffed burger with house made spicy queso dip & pickled jalepenos) at Stella’s Lounge that was voted best burger in America by GQ magazine in 2012.
+- “The Queso Jalapeno”(Hot stuffed burger with house-made spicy queso dip & pickled jalapenos) at Stella’s Lounge that was voted best burger in America by GQ magazine in 2012.

 I was very happy with all of my meals.
-I chose to eat on the more casual price range but the food was still great and several of the restaurants offered great ambiance as well.
-The Grand Woods Lounge, and JD Reardon’s had nice outdoor seating and Stella’s was packed with a fun environment with art and arcade games.
+I chose to eat at the more casual price range but the food was still great and several of the restaurants offered great ambiance as well.
+The Grand Woods Lounge and JD Reardon’s had nice outdoor seating and Stella’s was packed with a fun environment with art and arcade games.

 If you love craft beer you definitely need to go to Founder’s, Grand Rapids Brewing Company which are downtown or Brewery Vivant in East Grand Rapids.
 Hop Cat (huge drink variety) and Bar Divani (try their Moroccan short ribs) are also great options downtown as well.